NEW INSTRUCTIONS TO AUTHORS (as of 05/28/2013)

 - A Vision 20/20 Article defines the state-of-the-art development of a particular subject important to medical physics (e.g. an evolving technology), projects where the development of the subject will be in 10 years or so, and describes a strategy for moving from the current to the projected state of development of the subject.
 A potential author of a Vision 20/20 article should discuss the subject of the article with the Journal Editor before beginning development of the article.

 - A Task Group Report is a technical report prepared by an official task group of the American Association of Physicists in Medicine (AAPM).
-A Task Group Report is peer-reviewed in the same manner as any other submission to Medical Physics, except that the associate editor is appointed by the journal editor from a short list of potential associate editors proposed by the task group chair.
+Task Group Reports are published online only.
+A Task Group Report is peer-reviewed in the usual manner, except that the associate editor is appointed by the journal editor from a short list of potential associate editors proposed by the task group chair.
 The proposed associate editors shall not have been involved in the writing of the Task Group Report.
 The appointed associate editor shall select four referees: two referees from the parent committee of the Task Group who may have reviewed the report but are not report coauthors; and two referees external to the Task Group or parent committee who have not been involved as a reviewer or in any other manner in the preparation of the Task Group Report.
-For Task Group Reports that exceed 20 printed journal pages, an Executive Summary, rather than the full Task Group Report, is reviewed and, if acceptable, published on-line and in print, with a link or denoted URL to the full Task Group Report available on the AAPM web page.
-In special circumstances, a Task Group Report exceeding 20 pages may be published if page charges are paid.
+For Task Group Reports that exceed 30 printed journal pages, an Executive Summary, rather than the full Task Group Report, is reviewed and, if acceptable, published online, with a link to the full Task Group Report available on the AAPM web page.
+In special circumstances, a Task Group Report exceeding 30 pages may be published if page charges are paid.

 - Correspondence normally addresses a scientific point in connection with a previous publication in Medical Physics.